-- We understand the purpose of the board and its strategic role. - We understand how the role of the board differs from and works with others including the headteacher and where appropriate, executive leaders, trust boards and academy committees. - We accept that we have no legal authority to act individually, except when the board has given us delegated authority to do so, and therefore we will only speak on behalf of the governing board when we have been specifically authorised to do so. - We accept collective responsibility for all decisions made by the board or its delegated agents.
-This means that we will not speak against majority decisions outside the governing board meeting. - We have a duty to act fairly and without prejudice, and in so far as we have responsibility for staff, we will fulfil all that is expected of a good employer. - We will encourage open governance and will act appropriately. - We will consider carefully how our decisions may affect the community and other schools. - We will always be mindful of our responsibility to maintain and develop the ethos and reputation of our school/group of schools.
-Our actions within the school and the local community will reflect this. - In making or responding to criticism or complaints we will follow the procedures established by the governing board. - We will actively support and challenge the executive leaders. - We will accept and respect the difference in roles between the board and staff, ensuring that we work collectively for the benefit of the organisation.
+- We understand the purpose of the board and its strategic role. - We understand how the role of the board differs from and works with others including the headteacher. - We accept that we have no legal authority to act individually, except when the board has given us delegated authority to do so, and therefore we will only speak on behalf of the governing board when we have been specifically authorised to do so. - We accept collective responsibility for all decisions made by the board or its delegated agents.
+This means that we will not speak against majority decisions outside the governing board meeting. - We have a duty to act fairly and without prejudice, and in so far as we have responsibility for staff, we will fulfil all that is expected of a good employer. - We will encourage open governance and will act appropriately.

-- We will respect the role of the executive leaders and their responsibility for the day to day management of the organisation and avoid any actions that might undermine such arrangements. - We agree to adhere to the school's rules and polices and the procedures of the governing board as set out by the relevant governing documents and law. - When formally speaking or writing in our governing role we will ensure our comments reflect current organisational policy even if they might be different to our personal views - When communicating in our private capacity (including on social media) we will be mindful of and strive to uphold the reputation of the organisation. - We will avoid, as far as possible, becoming involved in any communication which may lead to a conflict of interest with the role of the governing board.
+- We will consider carefully how our decisions may affect the community and other schools. - We will always be mindful of our responsibility to maintain and develop the ethos and reputation of our school.
+Our actions within the school and the local community will reflect this. - In making or responding to criticism or complaints we will follow the procedures established by the governing board. - We will actively support and challenge the executive leaders. - We will accept and respect the difference in roles between the board and staff, ensuring that we work collectively for the benefit of the organisation. - We will respect the role of the executive leaders and their responsibility for the day-to-day management of the organisation and avoid any actions that might undermine such arrangements. - We agree to adhere to the school's rules and polices and the procedures of the governing board as set out by the relevant governing documents and law. - When formally speaking or writing in our governing role we will ensure our comments reflect current organisational policy even if they might be different to our personal views - When communicating in our private capacity (including on social media) we will be mindful of and strive to uphold the reputation of the organisation. - We will avoid, as far as possible, becoming involved in any communication, which may lead to a conflict of interest with the role of the governing board. - We acknowledge the role of the Clerk/Clerking Service as 'governance professional' providing effective administration, but also, and more importantly, helping the board understand (and remain focused on) its role and core functions.